List of modern great powers: France (1214–)

-The French Republic is considered to be a great power.
+The French Republic is still considered a great power.
 France retains its centuries-long status as a global centre of art, science and philosophy.
 It hosts the fourth-largest number of UNESCO World Heritage Sites and is the world's most visited tourist destination, having received over 100 million foreign visitors in 2023.
 France is a cultural superpower, consistently ranked among the most powerful nations in soft power, if not the most powerful of all.
 France is a developed country with the world's seventh-largest economy by nominal GDP and ninth-largest by PPP; in terms of aggregate household wealth, it ranks fourth in the world.
 France performs well in international rankings of education, health care, life expectancy, human development, and global innovation.
 It remains a major influence on global affairs, being one of the five permanent members of the United Nations Security Council and an official nuclear-weapon state.
 France is a founding and leading member of the European Union and the eurozone, as well as a key member of the North Atlantic Treaty Organization (NATO) and La Francophonie.

+Territories of France, excluding Antarctic territories.
+Citizens from all these territories, including the overseas administrative divisions, are French citizens, vote in national elections (presidential and legislative), and all of the inhabited territories are represented in the Senate.

 France's metropolitan area extends from the Rhine to the Atlantic Ocean, and from the Mediterranean Sea to the English Channel and the North Sea; overseas territories include French Guiana in South America, Saint Pierre and Miquelon in the North Atlantic, the French West Indies, and several islands in Oceania and the Indian Ocean.
 It is also a transcontinental country spanning Western Europe and overseas regions and territories in the Americas and the Atlantic, Pacific and Indian Oceans.
 Including all of its territories, France has twelve time zones, the most of any country, ironically being today the only country where the sun never truly sets, a title formerly attributed to its old rival, Britain, and its empire.
-Due to its several coastal territories, France has the largest exclusive economic zone in the world, or the second-largest discounting its claim to a part of Antarctica.
+Due to its several coastal territories, France has the largest exclusive economic zone in the world, or the second-largest, discounting its claim to a part of Antarctica.
 France borders Belgium, Luxembourg, Germany, Switzerland, Monaco, Italy, Andorra and Spain in Europe, as well as the Netherlands, Suriname and Brazil in the Americas.
 Its eighteen integral regions (five of which are overseas) span a combined area of 643801 km2 and over 68 million people (as of December 2024), making it the largest and second-most populous country in the European Union.